User guide examples you can use in 2023 for your product

 2. Notion

 Notion is a great tool to write extensive help documents along with your team with rich content.
-Just like featureOS Knowledge Base, Notion also comes with a powerful block editor that allows you to create content, and align them just like the way you want them to be.
+Just like FeatureOS Knowledge Base, Notion also comes with a powerful block editor that allows you to create content, and align them just like the way you want them to be.
 Since you can create a workspace for your team and make them public, you can keep your Notion pages updated and it reflects to your customers as well.

 Self-service portal with user guides have already become an industry standard.
 The power of users being able to get things done with a rich user guide is immense.
 If you are building a product, it is important that you build a user guide portal from these user guide examples that we saw above.